mauroBus/charty/README.md

 - Composing new charts based on already defined ones.

-PROBLEMS FOUND :
+### PROBLEMS FOUND

 - Since d3 already provides a native way to draw linear and ordinal scales, and handles the data update states, its not quite easy to map to the lifecycle that d3.chart proposes.
 Also, there is not direct correspondence between each data point and the linear scale : usind d3, it is easy to draw the scale getting the minimun and maximun values, and defining the domain.
   For example, examining the d3.chart flow, if I want to draw an ordinal scale of 5  values, I would have to define an 'insert' for each element to add.
 However, this is not necessary, since we can define a d3.scale.ordinal() and set the domain.
   This doesn't work, since we only need one svg:g element that will contain the whole scale.
 The idea to solve this situation is to force the data 'enter' (or merge) state to contain only one element.
   This way, an svg:g will be added to contain the scale.
 Same idea was addressed for the linear scales.

 - A similar problem is found when trying to draw a line chart, since d3 provides a line primitive.
-Also, its computed using the 'datum' instead of 'data' : this way, we don't compute enter / exit states, it doesn't compute data join.
+Also, it's computed using the 'datum' instead of 'data' : this way, we don't compute enter / exit states, it doesn't compute data join.